Using Astrometry to Break Degeneracies in Stellar Surface Mapping: FORWARD MODEL

 \subsection{Time and inclination separable forward model}

 For $N$ astrometric observations at times $t_1, \dots, t_N$ and $h \in \{ x, y\}$, we define the astrometric time series $\boldsymbol{\mu}^h$ as: In Appendix \ref{ap: rot}, a compact forward model for $\boldsymbol{\mu}^h$ is derived using Equation \ref{eq: ipp}.
-In this form, the forward model is independent of the specific surface realization $\mathbf{s}$, allowing us to precompute the measurement matrix based solely on observational parameters such as the inclination $\beta$, spin rate $\omega$, and measurement times of the following form:
+In this form, the measurement matrix that maps a surface to an astrometric signal is independent of the specific surface realization $\mathbf{s}$, allowing us to precompute the matrix based solely on observational parameters such as the inclination $\beta$, spin rate $\omega$, and measurement times of the following form:

 We stack the first moment time series in $x$ and $y$ and call the following description of the astrometric signal $\boldsymbol{\mu}$ the forward model: